Rodney Mullen: Personal life

 As of 2013, Mullen resides in California with his girlfriend, Lori Guidroz.
 He describes himself as "juvenile" who prefers to skate during the night and on his own.
 He says, "Any eyes on me—a late-night street sweeper, some dude texting in his parked car, the homeless guy talking to himself—make me feel uncomfortable when I skate.
 Everyone expects me to do certain things.
 It puts a ceiling on your progress.
 You're blocked by your pride.
 To get good, you have to throw your board around and fall."

-Mullen's interests extend beyond skateboarding and include mathematics, physics, engineering, and music.
-It has been publicly revealed that Mullen owns a pair of high-powered audio speakers, each weighing around 200 lb, through which he plays a diverse range of music, including Sabaton and Beethoven: "Me and my neighbors, we have an understanding…and so I sit perfect, you know, triangle at the front.
+Aside from skateboarding, Mullen has been interested in mathematics, physics, biomedical engineering (which he majored in college), computer coding and music.
+He has been invited to several TEDX conferences.
+It has been publicly revealed that Mullen owns a pair of high-powered audio speakers, each weighing around 200 lb, through which he plays a diverse range of music, including Sabaton and Beethoven: "Me and my neighbors, we have an understanding...and so I sit perfect, you know, triangle at the front.
 You sit there with the remote and you turn it up, just when it starts to hurt, and hit one more and then go like [presses his hands to his ears] that, and then you just feel it in your whole body for a while, as long as you can take it.
 And then you 'arrgh!', and then you turn it off you know and [hold his hand to his heart and breathes heavily], and then I go skate [laughs].
 It's awesome, but only if I'm really usually, like, just sometimes when you really need it, you know?"
+He has also learned Linux and has described himself as a hacker.

+Mullen is a Director's Fellow at the MIT Media Lab and a Distinguished Research Scholar with the Smithsonian Institution.
+He has also addressed NASA's Jet Propulsion Lab and the Royal Society.
+Mullen is also a member of the scientific advisory board of the C4 Foundation.

 In 2013 musicians Ben Harper and Lee Hartney revealed a close friendship with Mullen and described the skateboarder as a "brother".
 Mullen has also assisted Harper to learn skateboarding, as the musician has undertaken intensive practice in the fifth decade of his life.

-Mullen has spoken publicly about his spiritual beliefs, explaining in 2010: "The term religion bums me out.
+Mullen has spoken publicly about his spiritual beliefs; while he thanked "My Lord, Jesus, for all He's done for me" in his autobiography and has studied the Bible, he explained in 2010: "The term religion bums me out.
 I can't go to church, I've got issues.
-I've got issues of non-conformity built into me…It's a personal thing and I get so scared about talking about it in public.
+I've got issues of non-conformity built into me...It's a personal thing and I get so scared about talking about it in public.
 This guy at HBO once said to me, 'Your skating is like a prayer.'
 That was the coolest thing anyone's ever said to me.
 That's what it is for me."